 0.8 During late 2005 a scoping process for Rochford was carried out by Essex County Council to help ensure that the SA covered key sustainability issues relevant to Rochford.
 Plans and programmes were reviewed and information was collated relating to the current and predicted social, environmental and economic characteristics of the areas.
-This information was updated in 2007-2008.
+The SEA baseline information profile for Rochford District is updated on an annual basis by Essex County Council.